How To Grow Sunflower Microgreens At Home

 The steps are outlined below.

-• Place the sunflower seeds in a small waterproof container and pour a teaspoon of 3% food grade hydrogen peroxide over them for every 25-grams of seed.
+• Place the sunflower seeds in a small waterproof container and pour a teaspoon of 3% food-grade hydrogen peroxide for every 25 grams of seed.

 • Let the peroxide soak into the seeds for 5 to 10 minutes.
 You'll hear it oxidizing in the cup.